scholarly-python-package/scholarly/README.md

 >>> pub.bibtex
 ```

-by running the code above you should get the following bibtext entry:
+by running the code above you should get the following Bibtex entry:

 ```bib
 @inproceedings{ester1996density,